sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_00_configure_lab_environment.md

 ---
 lab:
-    title: 'Prepare - Configure your lab environment for GitHub Copilot exercises'
+    title: 'Configure your lab environment for GitHub Copilot exercises'
-    description: 'Review lab requirements and configure the resources before launching exercises that use GitHub Copilot in Visual Studio Code.'
+    description: 'Review lab requirements and configure resources before starting GitHub Copilot exercises.'
 ---

 # Configure your lab environment for GitHub Copilot exercises

-Your lab environment (either a hosted environment or a local PC) must be configured for C# development using Visual Studio Code and GitHub Copilot.
+Your lab environment must be configured for C# development using Visual Studio Code and GitHub Copilot.
 Access to a GitHub account with GitHub Copilot enabled is required.

 Complete the following steps to verify that your lab environment is configured correctly: